 Budget Form: The budget must be delineated and justified.
 The resources needed to complete the project should be described.
 This may include resources already available (e.g., laboratory equipment, computational resources, performance space, etc.) and resources to be funded by the seed grant.
 Early faculty (5 years of employment at USF) should describe how their start‐up funds contributed (or will contribute) to the proposed project.

 Allowable expenses include, for example, expendable supplies, capital outlay (e.g., software, computer, equipment, etc.), travel to conduct research and to meetings to present data.
 Funds may be used for partial support of undergraduate or graduate students, but are not sufficient to be used as a research assistantship.
-Travel to professional meetings is limited to $3,000 and must be justified as related to the project’s outcomes.
+Travel to professional meetings is limited to $1,500 and is at the discretion of the TCOP Dean.
 Applicants may request funding of $2500-$15,000 over one year.
-The number of awards funded in a particular award cycle will depend on the available resources approved by COP dean.
+The number of awards funded in a particular award cycle will depend on the available resources approved by TCOP Dean.
 Budgets that exceed the maximum amount will be returned without review.

 - Other Information: (up to 3 Pages): Do not include a full CV or resume.
 Please include: